 Editing Title Tags on your Shopify

-You are probably wondering what are meta tags?
-Meta Tags are snippets of code which tells the search engine information about your web page.
-Now what is a meta title?
+You are probably wondering what are meta tags.
+Meta Tags are snippets of code that tells the search engine information about your web page.
+Now, what is a meta title?
 A meta title is a page title that search engines show in search results.
 Overall, keep the title tag descriptive and concise.

 Here is an example of a meta title:

 As you can see, where the arrow is displayed is what I entered in Google’s search engine.
-The first page title that google shows and many search engines results show as well.
-The specific keywords are what makes customers want to click your site.
+The first-page title that google shows and many search engine results show as well.
+The specific keywords are what make customers want to click on your site.

 Alt Tagging Images

 Did you know that Google Images is the second-largest search engine in the world?
 Well, now you know and I’m going to tell you why it’s important to add alt text to your images.